nomodoio/medusa-v2-starter-default/README.md

-# nomodo-medusa-starter-default
+# medusa-v2-starter-default
-A nomodo.io starter for Medusa projects.
+A nomodo.io starter for Medusa ver 2 projects.